gregoryjohncarter/gregoryjohncarter/README.md

 - 👋 Hi, I’m @gregoryjohncarter
 - 👀 I’m interested in ... learning code foundations with the web dev boot camp @UConn
-- 🌱 I’m currently learning ... object-oriented programming
+- 🌱 I’m currently learning ...
+MySQL
 - 💞️ I’m looking to collaborate on ... homework and assignments.
 - 📫 How to reach me ... email me on Gmail <gregoryjohncarter>.